Kenneth Roman

 Kenneth Roman (born September 6, 1930 in Boston, Massachusetts) is an American author and advertising executive.

-Roman graduated from Dartmouth College in 1952, where he was Editor-in-Chief of the undergraduate daily newspaper.
+Roman graduated from Dartmouth College in 1952, where he was editor-in-chief of the undergraduate daily newspaper.

-Roman joined Ogilvy & Mather in 1963 and served as Chairman from 1985 to 1989.
+Roman joined Ogilvy & Mather in 1963 and served as chairman from 1985 to 1989.
 In 1989, WPP plc, a British advertising holding company, acquired the Ogilvy Group for $864 million, which, at the time, was the most ever paid for an advertising agency.
 David Ogilvy initially resisted the sale, but eventually accepted the title of WPP honorary chairman, a position he relinquished in 1992.

 After 26 years with Ogilvy, Roman joined American Express in a senior communications role before becoming a consultant, board director, and author.
 After his departure Graham Phillips became the chairman and CEO of Ogilvy & Mather Worldwide.

-Roman is the co-author of two influentialbusiness books – How to Advertise ISBN 0312318596 and Writing That Works ISBN 0060956437 and the author of a 2009 biography of David Ogilvy entitled The King of Madison Avenue: David Ogilvy and the Making of Modern Advertising.
+Roman is the co-author of two influential business books – How to Advertise ISBN 0312318596 and Writing That Works ISBN 0060956437 and the author of a 2009 biography of David Ogilvy entitled The King of Madison Avenue: David Ogilvy and the Making of Modern Advertising.

 He lives in New York City with his wife.